Ian Custódio

-Ian Custódio dos Anjos (born 16 April 2003), known as Ian Custódio or just Ian, is a Brazilian professional footballer who plays as a left-back for the U-23 squad of Primeira Liga club Famalicão.
+Ian Custódio dos Anjos (born 16 April 2003), known as Ian Custódio or just Ian, is a Brazilian professional footballer who plays as a left-back for the Liga Portugal 2 club Amarante.

 Career

 Ian was born in São Paulo, and joined Palmeiras' youth setup in 2015, from Portuguesa.
 In April 2023, he started to feature regularly in first team trainings, due to the injury of Joaquín Piquerez.

 Ian made his first team debut for Verdão on 5 April 2023, coming on as a late substitute for fellow youth graduate Kaiky Naves in a 3–1 away loss to Bolívar, for the year's Copa Libertadores.
 On 7 August, he renewed his contract until 2025.

 On 31 January 2024, Ian moved to Portugal, signing a three-and-a-half-year contract with Primeira Liga club Famalicão.